-- Pre SQL: Use this property to run the SQL Command against the Source before the Integration Service Starts.
+- Pre SQL: Use this property to run the Command against the Source before the Integration Service Starts.

-- Post SQL: Use this property to run the SQL Command against the Source After the Integration Service Ends.
+- Post SQL: Use this property to run the Command against the Source After the Integration Service Ends.

-Let me use the User Defined Join property to Join the Employee table, and Department table
+Let me use the User Defined Join property to Join the Employee table and Department table.

-Next, Drag and drop the target definition (SourceQualifier) from Targets folder to the mapping designer.
-Next, connect the source qualifier Transformation with the target definition.
+Next, Drag and drop the target definition (SourceQualifier) from the Targets folder to the mapping designer.
+Next, connect the Informatica source qualifier Transformation with the target definition.
 Please use the Autolink.. option to connect them.

-Before we close the Mapping, Let us Save, and Validate the mapping by going to Mapping Menu bar, and select the Validate option.
+Before we close the Mapping, Let us Save and Validate the mapping by going to the Mapping Menu bar and selecting the Validate option.

-In this example we will create the Workflow manually.
+In this example, we will create the Workflow manually.
 To do so, Please navigate to Workflows Menu and select the Create option.
 This will open Create Workflow window as shown below.
 Please provide the unique name (wf_Source_Qualifier) and leave the default settings.

-Once we created the workflow, our next step is to create session task for our mapping.
+Once we have created the workflow, our next step is to create a session task for our mapping.

-There are two types of sessions in informatica:
+There are two types of sessions:

-Please link the Start Task, and the Session Task.
+For this example, we created a Reusable Session and named it s_EmployeeDept_fromSQL_ToSQL for the session.
+Please link the Start Task and the Session Task.
 Next, navigate to Workflows Menu and select the Validate option to validate the Workflow.

-From the above screenshot you can observe that the Source Qualifier Transformation in Informatica workflow is a valid one.
+From the above screenshot, you can observe that the Source Qualifier Transformation in Informatica workflow is a valid one.

 Now, Let me start the Workflow.
-To do so, navigate to Workflows menu, and select the Start Workflow option.
+To do so, navigate to the Workflows menu, and select the Start Workflow option.